pyta-uoft/website/index.md

 ~~~~ {include="E1310_bad_str_strip_call"}
 ~~~~

-It is a common mistake to think that `mystring.strip(chars)` removes the substring `chars` from the beginning end end of `mystring`.
+It is a common mistake to think that `mystring.strip(chars)` removes the substring `chars` from the beginning and end of `mystring`.
 It actually removes all characters in `chars` from the beginning and end of `mystring`, *irrespective of their order*!
 If you pass an argument string with duplicate characters to `mystring.strip`, you are likely misinterpreting what this method is doing.